rjhorniii/dicom-FTP-replacement/ftp-replacement-requirements.md

 * Actively multi-user.

     Typical meeting directory use has multiple persons reading and writing to the meeting directory during the meeting.
+* Limited Internet
+    Useable for travelers on airplanes, trains, waiting rooms, hotels, etc. that have intermittent or otherwise limited Internet access.
+This also addresses those with limited infrastructure access.

 ## FTP Gaps and missing desireable features